fronto/reading_guide/README.md

 On the practical side the most immediately useful book I can recommend on this subject is:

-“A practical guide to Linux commands, editors and shell programming” by Mark G. Sobell
+"A practical guide to Linux commands, editors and shell programming" by Mark G. Sobell

 This is really good because it is very hands-on, providing just enough theory and a lot of practice that will be useful to you in your day job.
 It is a lot more focused on how to use linux/unix than how linux/unix actually works.
 Here is the free online version of the second edition: